AGA Spring Postgraduate Course

 Mentor and Advisor Program: Reception for Trainees/Young GIs — An Evening with AGA Mentors

-Session Chairs: Arthur J. DeCross, MD, AGAF; Carl A. Berg, MD; Anil B. Nagar, MD
+Session Chairs: Arthur J. DeCross, MD, AGAF; Carl L. Berg, MD, and Anil B. Nagar, MD

-This session, designed around content from DDSEP® 7, served as a primer for third-year fellows preparing for the board exam as well as a review course for others wanting to test their knowledge.
-DDSEP 7 discount coupons were offered on a first-come, first-served basis.
+This session, designed around content from DDSEP® 7, serves as a primer for third-year fellows preparing for the board exam as well as a review course for others wanting to test their knowledge.
+Discount coupons for DDSEP 7 will be offered on a first-come, first-served basis.

 Career and Professional Related Issues